STX17-001 Model State Program

 • Sustainable Communities: analysis of personal/family life, community development, community planning, community services, employment opportunities, ethnic differences/cultural and demographic change, food hubs, infrastructure analysis, leadership development, local and regional food systems, new business opportunities, partnerships, public participation, quality of life, social capital, social networks, sustainability measures, urban agriculture, urban/rural integration, values-based supply chains

-Texas' Sustainable Agriculture Advisory Committee meets annually to oversee the state program for training agricultural professionals in concepts of sustainable agriculture.
-The program involves a multifaceted effort that provides training opportunities for County Extension Agents, FSA personnel, NRCS personnel, producers, and other agricultural professionals and also incorporates concepts of sustainable agriculture in existing, statewide training efforts.
+The Texas Sustainable Agriculture Advisory Committee meets annually to oversee the state program for training agricultural professionals in concepts of sustainable agriculture.
+For the reporting period, the program involved a multifaceted effort that provided opportunities to be trained or to participate in delivering training for mentor producers, county Extension agents, various groundwater district personnel, NRCS personnel, Texas Commission on Environmental Quality personnel, Texas Alliance of Groundwater District personnel, Texas Department of Licensing and Regulation personnel, Soil and Water Conservation District personnel, NGOs (including World Hunger Relief and the Heart of Texas Urban Gardening Coalition) and other agricultural professionals (including the Producers Resources and Sustainability consulting company) and also incorporates concepts of sustainable agriculture in existing, statewide training efforts.
 These training opportunities include conferences, field meetings and workshops held at various locations in Texas.

 Another approach of the Texas Sustainable Agriculture Advisory Committee is to support travel of selected professionals to regional and national conferences on sustainable agriculture, with the intent of participants gaining knowledge and skills that they will share with other agricultural professionals in Texas.

-Program evaluation will be accomplished with pre- and post-tests designed to measure knowledge gained by participating in educational programs.
-A subset of attendees will be mailed an additional survey instrument four to eight months after the training to determine if participants have adopted any of the sustainable concepts presented.
-The aim of the evaluation is assess knowledge gained and to determine whether new knowledge will be applied in future programs for their clientele.
+Program evaluation was accomplished with pre- and post-tests designed to measure knowledge gained by participating in educational programs.
+A subset of attendees are e-mailed an additional survey instrument four to eight months after the training to determine if participants have adopted any of the sustainable concepts presented.
+The aim of the evaluation is assess knowledge gained and to determine whether the new knowledge is being applied in new or ongoing programs for their clientele.

 1) Annually conduct training for new employees of Texas A&M AgriLife Extension (AgriLife) and the Cooperative Extension Program (CEP) at Prairie View A&M University regarding sustainable agricultural practices and Southern Region SARE programs.
 Goal of training 20 new employees.